 - Conduct overall site inspections

 Excavations require a keen eye for detail and a thorough review of the site.
 Failure to take these steps puts everyone on a job site at risk and makes the supervisor liable for any injuries the workers sustain.

 Because of the significant risk for injury during an excavation, property owners and supervisors should take every step to minimize the dangers presented to workers.
 This includes following all OSHA guidelines and standards, as well as abiding by local New York laws regarding construction sites.
 Failure to do so can lead to tragic accidents and make the at-fault party liable for compensation.

 If you have been seriously injured or lost a loved one in an excavation cave-in or trench accident, you may have options beyond workers’ compensation for recovery.
 Depending on the circumstances, you may have a personal injury claim against a negligent contractor or property owner.
 That is why it is important to discuss your case with a knowledgeable New York construction accident attorney before agreeing to a settlement offer.
-After a free initial consultation, the legal team at Wingate, Russotti, Shapiro & Halperin, LLP, can tell you if you have a case and what damages you may be entitled to claim.
+After a free initial consultation, the legal team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, can tell you if you have a case and what damages you may be entitled to claim.
 Call us at (212) 986-7353 to ensure not a single cent is left out of your accident claim.